 The nature and extent of competition in the power industry varies from jurisdiction to jurisdiction.
 In the near term, as a result of PPAs already entered into between the Power Facilities and their respective power purchasers, the Corporation believes that it does not face any material competition with respect to its Power Facilities.
 Procuring new long term PPAs is generally the result of a competitive request for proposals process established by relevant agencies, utilities or private companies located in different jurisdictions.
-To the extent that electricity produced by a facility is sold in the market (as is currently the case for the Cardinal Facility, the

-Whitecourt Biomass Facility, and the Claresholm Solar Facility), the particular facility may face competition resulting from bidding electricity into the open market and receiving the market price, or may face competition in when seeking to enter into a bilateral power purchase contract with another counterparty to sell electricity and/or renewable energy credits at a negotiated price.
+To the extent that electricity produced by a facility is sold in the market (as is currently the case for the Cardinal Facility, the Whitecourt Biomass Facility, and the Claresholm Solar Facility), the particular facility may face competition when seeking to enter into a bilateral power purchase contract with another counterparty to sell electricity and/or renewable energy credits at a negotiated price.